NREL/HPC/docs/Documentation/Applications/ansys.md

 ## Running Ansys Model in Parallel Batch Mode

-### Fluent
+### Ansys Fluent
-To launch Ansys jobs in parallel batch mode, you can build on the batch script presented below.
+To launch Ansys Fluent jobs in parallel batch mode, you can build on the batch script presented below.

 ???+ example "Example Fluent Submission Script"
     ```bash